Premenstrual symptoms, periods and pregnancy: what are the differences?

 Take a pregnancy test if in doubt

 • 14 days after ovulation and last intercourse.
-It is possible to have a blood test to detect the pregnancy hormone.
+You can also go for a blood test to detect the pregnancy hormone.
 A test should be carried out every two days to check that the levels, which double every 48 hours in early pregnancy, are progressing correctly;

 Is the absence of premenstrual syndrome a sign of pregnancy?